AmEx profit beats on over $1 bln reserve release boost | Business

 AmEx profit beats on over $1 bln reserve release boost

+Consultancy firm McKinsey said in a report last month that overall credit-card spending is recovering, with figures for the last six months matching the pre-pandemic levels recorded a year earlier.
+In the first quarter, American Express posted a benefit of $675 million from the release of $1.05 billion from its loan-loss reserves.
+It had built reserves of $1.7 billion a year earlier.

-Net income rose to $2.2 billion, or $2.74 per share, from $367 million, or 41 cents per share a year earlier.
-Analysts had expected a figure of $1.61 per share, according to Refinitiv IBES data.
-AmEx's total revenue, excluding interest expense, fell 12% to around $9 billion.
+Net income rose to $2.74 per share from 41 cents per share a year earlier, beating analysts' estimates of $1.61 per share, Refinitiv IBES data showed.
+The credit card issuer's total revenue, excluding interest expense, fell 12% to around $9 billion.

+Travel and entertainment-related spending on AmEx cards, adjusted for foreign exchange fluctuations, fell 50% as people continued to hunker down at home.
+Spending on goods and services on AmEx cards rose 6% from a year earlier on a forex adjusted basis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)